jpgenari/gaming-buddies/README.md

 - The icons used on the website were taken from [Font Awesome](https://fontawesome.com/search?o=r&m=free) free icons;
 - Solution for the fixed header and footer taken from [Tutorial Republic](https://www.tutorialrepublic.com/faq/how-to-create-fixed-header-or-footer-using-css.php#:~:text=Answer%3A%20Use%20CSS%20fixed%20positioning,bottom%20of%20the%20viewport%20accordingly);
 - Solution for the "inset" tag for positioning from [Stefan Judis](https://www.stefanjudis.com/today-i-learned/inset-is-a-shorthand-for-top-right-bottom-and-left/#:~:text=inset%20is%20a%20shorthand%20that,know%20from%20margin%20%2F%20padding%20declarations);
-- Solution for the iframe with dybamic size from [Tutorial Republic](https://www.tutorialrepublic.com/faq/how-to-create-a-full-screen-iframe-with-100-percent-height.php#:~:text=You%20can%20simply%20set%20the,height%20and%20width%20of%20100%25);
+- Solution for the iframe with dynamic size from [Tutorial Republic](https://www.tutorialrepublic.com/faq/how-to-create-a-full-screen-iframe-with-100-percent-height.php#:~:text=You%20can%20simply%20set%20the,height%20and%20width%20of%20100%25);
-- Solution for favicon on GitHub Pages deployments from [Medium article](https://sneha-herle.medium.com/favicon-working-on-localhost-but-not-on-github-pages-6c7b9e947504) - soluion not working.
+- Solution for favicon on GitHub Pages deployments from [iTecNote](https://itecnote.com/tecnote/html-favicon-with-github-pages/).

 ### Media

 - The images used on sections hero, Who we are and Join us! were taken from [Pexels](https://www.pexels.com/);
-- The images used on section meet up was talemn from [Unsplash](https://unsplash.com/).
+- The image used on section meet up was taken from [Unsplash](https://unsplash.com/).